bat/bat/INSTALL.md

 Contact
 -------

-Please, consult the BAT webpage http://mpp.mpg.de/bat/ for further information.
+Please, consult the BAT web page http://mpp.mpg.de/bat/ for further information.
 You can also contact the authors directly via email: bat@mpp.mpg.de